15 Sustainability Myths Debunked Now

 How it spread: The agricultural and meat industries have downplayed the environmental impact of livestock farming for decades, normalizing meat-heavy diets.

-Sustainability Myth 13: Sustainable fuel will solve air travel’s emissions problem.
+Sustainability Myth 13: Sustainable aviation fuel will solve air travel’s emissions problem.

 How it spread: Airlines and fuel companies have promoted sustainable aviation fuel (SAF) as a major solution to decarbonizing air travel.